 I only made four choices because I applied for medicine, dentistry, veterinary medicine or veterinary science courses, and I’ve been unsuccessful with all of them.
 How can I use Extra as I haven’t used all five choices?

 As you have not used five choices, you can’t normally use Extra at this stage.
 However, if you’ve been unsuccessful at your four medicine, dentistry, veterinary medicine or veterinary science choices, and you have seen a vacancy in Extra for one of these subjects, contact the university to check if there are still places.
-If the university confirms there are vacancies and that they’re willing to consider your application, please telephone our contact centre on 0371 468 0468 for advice.
+If the university confirms there are vacancies and that they’re willing to consider your application, please telephone our Customer Experience Centre on 0371 468 0468 for advice.

 Sponsored links you may find useful – Extra 2017